kozaka-tv/Rocksmith-Servant/README.md

 # Modules

+- As default all modules are disabled.
 - To enable or disable a module, enter True/False, 0/1, yes/no
-- Default is False !
-All module are disabled.